-The two companies have worked diligently to establish contract terms that recognize the value and strengths of their employees and customers, and the sale is targeted to close in early August.
-The acquisition comes as PWT expands its North American engineered wood product offerings while maintaining its reputation as an industry leader in unrivaled customer service and dedication to innovation and quality.
-PWT looked to LP’s premier building solutions when identifying the ideal product mix — one that meets the evolving needs of the current building market and answers the call for more sustainable building products.
+Purchase of the business unit expands PWT’s North American engineered wood product offerings while maintaining its reputation as an industry leader in unrivaled customer service and dedication to innovation and quality.
+The expanded product mix meets the evolving needs of the current building market and answers the call for more sustainable building products.

 With Southern California roots, Jim entered the wood construction business and attended the University of Redlands, earning a degree in Business Administration.
 His passion for wood and the outdoors brought him with his family to Oregon in 1994, accepting a job with Willamette Industries in their EWP Division.
 For over 35 years, he has specialized in EWP manufacturing and sales while holding leadership positions with Murphy Co.
 (LVL) and Rosboro (Glulam Beam).
 Jim resides in the Pacific Northwest with his wife, Sabrina.
 His son, daughter, and three grandchildren live in Oregon.
 His free time is spent with his buddies pursuing his outdoor passion—fly fishing.